pippim/pippim.github.io/_posts/2018/2018-11-14-I'm-looking-for-a-command-to-flash-screens-(if-possible-in-colors).md

 ```

 To generate the ASCII Art you can use Figlet or Toilet.
-See: https://askubuntu.com/questions/901393/when-terminal-is-opened-can-i-get-current-calendar-and-time-displayed/901394#901394
+See: [When terminal is opened can I get current calendar and time displayed?]({% post_url /2017/2017-04-08-When-terminal-is-opened-can-I-get-current-calendar-and-time-displayed? %})

   [1]: https://i.stack.imgur.com/4PBfR.gif